-After putting so much effort into selecting fabrics for your quilt top, it seems a shame to pick something plain for the back.
+After devoting so much time and energy to the process of selecting fabrics for the top of your quilt, it would be a shame to choose something simple for the backing.

 But if you have spent good money on quality fabrics for the top, don’t skimp on quality fabric for the back (or batting for that matter).